Using the NIL

 If you intend to use it, switch on the Kinect.
 If you want to use the Kinect interface, you will need to switch on the laptop to which the Kinect is connected, which is on the windowsill nearest to the screen.
-The machine is normally left in //hibernate// mode, so should come to life fairly quickly when you power it up.
-You should login (the credentials are available separately); there should be nothing else to do as the kinect client is started remotely.
+The machine is normally left in hibernate mode, so should come to life fairly quickly when you power it up.
+You should login (the credentials are available separately), start idle (a Python IDE) and load the Kinect handler from the Recent Files menu.

-All the demonstrations are initiated from the Raspberry Pi.
-Bring up a Linux terminal by clicking on the leftmost terminal icon towards the bottom left of the Raspberry Pi GUI.
+All the demonstrations are initiated from persephone.
+Bring up a terminal window by clicking on the terminal icon towards the bottom right of the Dock.

 Find what demonstrations are available by typing the command

 To run a particular demonstration, simply give its name as an argument to the nil command; for example

 runs the Paternoster Row demonstration.

 At the time of writing, you are advised not to use: